Conflict Avoidance in Social Navigation -- a Survey: Taxonomy

-\item [Agent Type] \emph{Human-Robot (H-R), Human-Agent (H-A), Human-Human (H-H), Homogeneous Agents (Hom), Heterogeneous Agents (Het)}.
-This survey focuses on social navigation between a person and a robot (\emph{Human-Robot}).
+\item [Agent Type] \emph{Human-Robot (H-R), Human-Agent (H-A), Human-Human (H-H), Robot-Robot (R-R), Homogeneous Agents (Hom), Heterogeneous Agents (Het)}.
+This survey focuses on social navigation involving a person and a robot (\emph{Human-Robot}).
 Due to the difficulty of evaluating such interactions, many models and algorithms are evaluated on a different set of agents.
 The most common approaches are running a simulation in which the human counterparts are controlled by a real human (\emph{Human-Agent}) or by some other set of predefined or learned behaviors (either \emph{Homogeneous Agents} or \emph{Heterogeneous Agents}).
-Several papers are included which provide a fundamental understanding of purely-human navigation and present evaluations that do not involve robots at all (\emph{Human-Human}).
+Several included papers provide a fundamental understanding of human navigation and present evaluations that do not involve robots at all (\emph{Human-Human}) or that do not involve humans (\emph{Robot-Robot}).
+These papers are cited using the notation presented earlier (e.g. citation$^{R1}$), highlighting that they do not satisfy one or more of the inclusion criteria.

 \end{description}